Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 WireGuard

-WireGuard was created by Jason A. Donenfeld from Edge Security, and had its first stable release in September 2019.
+WireGuard was created by Jason A. Donenfeld from Edge Security, and had its first release in 2015.

 WireGuard is designed to improve upon existing VPN protocols by being simpler, faster, and easier to use.